ibm-cloud-docs/vmwaresolutions/vmonic/understand-responsib.md

 |:---- |:----------------------------------------------- |:--------------------- |
 | Encryption | Secure connections are provided to administration portals and replication endpoints.
 Backups are encrypted uniquely per customer. | If required, secure with HTTPS. |
 {: row-headers}
 {: caption="Table 6.
-Responsibilities for security and regulation compliance for VMware Solutions Shared" caption-side="top"}
+Responsibilities for security and regulation compliance for VMware Solutions Shared" caption-side="bottom"}
 {: summary="The rows are read from left to right.
 The first column describes the task that a customer or IBM might be responsible for.
 The second column describes {{site.data.keyword.IBM_notm}} responsibilities for that task.
 The third column describes your responsibilities as the customer for that task."}
 {: #understand-responsib-security-compliance-shared-table}